TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 15/Acts 15.12.md

 ---

-And all the multitude kept silence; and they hearkened unto Barnabas and Paul rehearsing what signs and wonders God had wrought among the Gentiles through them.
+All the multitude kept silence, and they listened to Barnabas and Paul reporting what signs and wonders God had done among the nations through them.